Rule 5101:2-5-26 | Procedures for revocation, denial of initial certification or denial of recertification of a foster home certificate.

 (4) That the final decision to deny the initial certification or recertification or to revoke certification will be made by ODJFS at which time the applicant or caregiver shall be afforded the opportunity to request a hearing pursuant to Chapter 119. of the Revised Code.

-(D) Following the completion of the requirements of paragraph (B) of this rule, and subject to paragraph (F) of this rule, the agency shall notify ODJFS of its recommendation to deny initial certification, deny recertification or revoke the certificate on a JFS 01317 "Recommendation for Certification/Recertification of a Foster Home" (rev. 1/2003) and shall submit documentation of:
+(C) Following the completion of the requirements of paragraph (B) of this rule, the agency shall notify ODJFS of its recommendation to deny initial certification, deny recertification or revoke the certificate through the Ohio statewide automated child welfare information system (SACWIS) and shall submit documentation of:

 (1) A summary of the grievance meeting, if one was held.